pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 recommends periodic Full Vacuums.
 These will clean up the unused space that autovacuums will not.

-You should also do a Full Vacuum prior to an upgrade if you haven't done one recently.
+You should also do a Full Vacuum prior to an upgrade if you have not done a full vacuum recently.

 NOTE: It takes about 24 hours to Auto Vacuum 1 TB of space.